napoleon101392/docs/supporting_structure/routing.md

-# Routing

 You've probably learned how to use [Controller](doc:mvc-controller)?
 Let's try on how explicitly create a route for your modules.

 Routing is the place where you define how the system interact with the **URL** requests.
-Let's assume we have this page to login ``example.app/login``.
+Let's assume we have this page to login `example.app/login`.

 ## Advisable to know these firsts:
 - <a target="_blank" href="/docs/mvc-module">Module</a>